gomint/gomint-docs/docs/development/creating-your-first-command.md

       Float velocity_y = (Float) arguments.getOrDefault("velocity_y", 2f);
       Float velocity_z = (Float) arguments.getOrDefault("velocity_z", 0f);

+      // As we are scheduling the command's world to another thread, command execution ends asynchroniously
+      // We have to mark this and later call markFinished when our command execution is over. output.markAsync();

+      // Do not edit player's velocity asynchroniously - we schedule to its thread player.world().scheduler().execute(() -> {
         // If all the parameters were passed, the player will receive the specified velocity.
         // Otherwise, they will receive a velocity of (x: 0, y: 2, z: 0). player.setVelocity(new Vector(velocity_x, velocity_y, velocity_z));

-      // When the velocity was successfully applied to the given player, a messagae will be sent to the ConsoleCommandSender. output.success("Applied velocity to " + player.getNameTag());
+        // When the velocity was successfully applied to the given player, a message will be sent to the ConsoleCommandSender. output.success("Applied velocity to " + player.getNameTag()).markFinished();
+      });
     }
 ```